polterguy/polterguy.github.io/workflows/index.md

 Many plugins found in the [Plugins](/plugins/) component comes with additional actions you can consume.
 For instance the _"Stripe"_ plugin contains Stripe related actions, allowing you to easily consume Stripe's API and accept payments in your backend code.

+Refer to each individual plugin's description to see which actions a specific plugin contain, if any.

 ## Meta programming

 The above constructs allows for _"meta programming"_, where the machine assembles the code required to create functionality, allowing the software developer to become more of an _"orchestrator"_, while having the internals of your actions encapsulate the nitty gritty stuff.
 Or as we say ...